John Schlimm: Early years

-John was born in St. Marys, Pennsylvania, a small city in Northwestern Pennsylvania, that was once called the "Carbon Capital of the World".
-He still resides there.
-The great-great-grandson of Straub Brewery Founder Peter Straub, he grew up immersed in the beer culture and within walking distance of his family's brewery.
+John was born in St. Marys, Pennsylvania and resides there.
+The great-great-grandson of Straub Brewery Founder Peter Straub, he grew up within walking distance of his family's brewery.

 Memoir: Five Years in Heaven

 In 2015, John released his first memoir, Five Years in Heaven: The Unlikely Friendship That Answered Life’s Greatest Questions.
+The book chronicles John's friendship with an aged nun.
+The book received a Christopher Award in 2016.